Gardening for Earth Day

 Vegetables

 Bell Peppers Yes, we had to throw some vegetables in the mix.
-This is a super fun vegetable that has a variety of colors and is a great source of vitamin C. Bell peppers can be planted 8 to 10 weeks before the final frost date and once it’s nice and warm, transferred to your vegetable garden.
+This is a super fun vegetable that has a variety of colors and is a great source of vitamin C. Bell peppers can be planted 8 to 10 weeks before the final frost date and once it’s nice and warm, they then can be transferred to your vegetable garden.
 Unfortunately, they take quite a bit of time to grow and typically show around the end of September.
 I will say it is worth the wait and you will have a good source of vitamin C for the colder months to help keep your immune system nice and strong!

-I am pretty novice when it comes to planting, but there is a super awesome author and content creator named Armen Adamjan who goes into detail about different fun and cool ways to plant many different things, and because this is Earth Month he is the perfect guy for the job.
+I am pretty novice when it comes to planting, but there is a super awesome author and content creator named Armen Adamjan who goes into detail about different fun and cool ways to plant many different things, and because this is Earth Month, he is the perfect guy for the job.
 All of his content is based around upcycling, not throwing away your scrap foods and more.
 If you would like to learn more, check out his Instagram.

 He also has 2 books out showing you how to grow fruits and veggies from things we would typically scrap!

-Here’s a couple of other fun books from the Lulu bookstore for you and your little ones:
+Here’s a couple of other fun books from the Lulu Bookstore for you and your little ones:

 Shop Now